subhadeeproy3902/AI-Terminal-Bot/README.md

 The AI chatbot in C also known as Termbot has its new home: [termbot.starnix.in](https://termbot-subhadeep.starnix.in).
 A big thanks to Starnix Cloud and [Ayush Ghosal](https://github.com/Ayush786113) for providing the deployment.

+To use it:

+- Username: user
+- Password: user

+`Run termbot in the shell`

 ## 📌 Features

 ✅ **Groq API Integration** – Fetches AI-generated responses dynamically